 The staff then leave the room.
-This is so they are not exposed to the radiation.
-You are alone for a few minutes.
-The radiographers watch you carefully on a closed circuit television screen.
+This is so they are not exposed to radiation.
+You are alone for a few minutes while you have the treatment.
+But they can see and hear you the whole time.

 You can't feel the radiotherapy.
 It doesn’t hurt but you might find it uncomfortable to lie in position during the treatment as the radiotherapy couch can be quite hard.
 You can ask your doctor or specialist nurse if you can take a painkiller half an hour beforehand if you think it might help.

 Some people have treatment with internal radiotherapy from inside the airway.
 You might need this if your tumour is blocking or partly blocking the airway.

 Giving radiotherapy treatment in this way is called brachytherapy or endobronchial therapy.
 Your doctor puts a tube called a bronchoscope into your airway, either through your mouth or nose.

 You have a local anaesthetic sprayed into your throat beforehand.
 The doctor puts a thin tube called a catheter inside the bronchoscope and into your lung.
 You have a CT scan to make sure the tube has gone to the right area.

 The radiographers then connect the catheter to the brachytherapy machine.
 They leave the room, but can see and hear you the whole time.
 The brachytherapy machine contains a small radioactive metal ball that leaves the machine and travels into the tube.
 Once it has reached the tumour it releases radiation for a few minutes.